-- a.
-Unique or Innovative Concept The vendor demonstrates a unique or innovative concept or capability not available from another source.
-"Unique or Innovative Concept" means a new, novel, or changed concept, approach, or method that is the product of original thinking, the details of which are kept confidential or are patented or copyrighted, and is available to the City only from one source and has not in the past been available to the City from another source; The work is specialized, or requires specific knowledge that only one consultant has that leads to project efficiencies - Patents or Restricted Data Rights Patent or data rights restrictions preclude competition; Is a continuing project that the consultant has worked on before that leads to efficiencies - c.
-Substantial Duplication Costs In the case of a subsequent contract for the continued development or production of highly specialized equipment or products and/or major components thereof, when it is likely that award to another contractor would result in substantial duplication of costs that are not expected to be recovered through competition; An emergency - d.
+a.
+Unique or Innovative Concept - The vendor demonstrates a unique or innovative concept or capability not available from another source.
+"Unique or Innovative Concept" means a new, novel, or changed concept, approach, or method that is the product of original thinking, the details of which are kept confidential or are patented or copyrighted, and is available to the City only from one source and has not in the past been available to the City from another source;

+- b.
+Patents or Restricted Data Rights Patent or data rights restrictions preclude competition; - c.
+Substantial Duplication Costs In the case of a subsequent contract for the continued development or production of highly specialized equipment or products and/or major components thereof, when it is likely that award to another contractor would result in substantial duplication of costs that are not expected to be recovered through competition; - d.
 Unacceptable Delay In the case of a subsequent contract for the continued development or production of highly specialized equipment or products and/or major components thereof, when it is likely that award to another contractor would result in unacceptable delays in fulfilling the City's needs.
-Less than \$30,000